 Let’s go back to the Bass Drum example.
 In General MIDI, we mentioned that you could only access the standard drum kit.
 You probably have multiple drum kits on your instrument.
 Depending on the type of music you are performing, selecting the correct drum kit can make or break the performance.
 To access a different drum kit, you need to issue a bank change command and the program number of the desired drum kit.
 In GM2 mode, nine drum kits are available.

 GM2 Drum Kits

 The same thing is true for your instrument patches.
 You will be able to select additional banks of instruments by using the bank select command.
 In GM2, the number of instruments you will have access to grows to 256 instruments compared to only 128 in GM mode.
 The additional instruments fall under the same instrument families found in GM.
-For example, in the piano family you will find the addition of Detuned Electric Piano located in Bank 1 Program Number 5 and Detuned Electric Piano2 located in Bank 1 Program Number 6.
-This is in addition to the Electric Piano 1 and Electric Piano 2 piano offered in GM mode, which are located in Bank 0 in the same program number locations (5 and 6).
+For example, in the piano family, you will find Detuned Electric Piano located in Bank 1 Program Number 5 and Detuned Electric Piano2 located in Bank 1 Program Number 6.
+This is in addition to the Electric Piano 1 and Electric Piano 2 piano offered in GM mode, located in Bank 0 in the same program number locations (5 and 6).